-NERC’s compliance efforts are comprised of three (3) key activities:
+NERC’s compliance efforts are comprised of key activities.

 Regional Entity Compliance Monitoring and Enforcement Programs

 NERC relies on the Regional Entities to enforce the NERC Reliability Standards with bulk power system owners, operators, and users through approved regional delegation agreements.
 Regional Entities are responsible for monitoring compliance of the registered entities within their regional boundaries, assuring mitigation of all violations of approved Reliability Standards and assessing penalties and sanctions for failure to comply.

 Regional hearing processes are available to resolve contested violations or penalties or sanctions.
 If resolution cannot be achieved at the regional level, NERC maintains an appeals process to hear disputes.

 Registered entities or other relevant industry stakeholders can report any perceived inconsistency in the methods, practices, or tools of two or more Regional Entities through the Consistency Reporting Tool located on the